isaacgounton/no-code-architects-toolkit/docs/audio/speech.md

 ## Overview

 The `/v1/audio/speech` endpoint allows clients to convert text into speech using different Text-to-Speech (TTS) engines.
-The service supports `edge-tts` and `streamlabs-polly` as TTS providers, offering flexibility in the choice of voices and speech synthesis options.
-It integrates with the application’s queuing system to manage potentially time-consuming operations, ensuring smooth processing of requests.
+The service supports `edge-tts`, `streamlabs-polly`, and `kokoro` as TTS providers, offering flexibility in the choice of voices and speech synthesis options.
+It integrates with the application's queuing system to manage potentially time-consuming operations, ensuring smooth processing of requests.

-## Endpoint
+## Endpoints

+### List Available Voices
+- **URL**: `/v1/audio/speech/voices`
+- **Method**: `GET`
+- **Description**: Returns a list of all available voices across all TTS engines

+### Generate Speech
 - **URL**: `/v1/audio/speech`
 - **Method**: `POST`
+- **Description**: Converts text to speech with optional voice and adjustment parameters

 ## Request